scanoss/scanoss.cc/INSTALLATION.md

 The DMG provides a traditional drag-and-drop installation for macOS.

-1. Download `SCANOSS-Code-Compare-*.dmg` from the [releases page](https://github.com/scanoss/scanoss.cc/releases)
+1. Download `scanoss-cc-mac.zip` from the [releases page](https://github.com/scanoss/scanoss.cc/releases)
+2. Extract the ZIP to get the DMG file
-2. Open the DMG file
+3. Open the DMG file
-3. Drag "SCANOSS Code Compare.app" to the Applications folder
+4. Drag "scanoss-cc.app" to the Applications folder
-4. Eject the DMG
+5. Eject the DMG

 **Setting Up CLI Access:**